-It is the responsibility of the University's Board of Trustees ("BOT") to establish appropriate policies for exercising its fiduciary responsibilities and prudence in the management of the University's investments.
-Accordingly, the BOT has delegated various responsibilities to the Penn State Investment Council ("PSIC") and the University's Office of Investment Management ("OIM") through its Spending Policy and the Investment Policies for LTIP and Non-Endowed Funds ("BOT Resolution").
+The Office of Investment Management is charged with the investment of various pools of assets through external investment managers and internally managed portfolios.
+The University's Board of Trustees ("BOT") has delegated various responsibilities to the Penn State Investment Council ("PSIC") and the University's Office of Investment Management ("OIM") through its Spending Policy and the Investment Policies for LTIP and Non-Endowed Funds ("BOT Resolution").